Paperspace/deploy-action/README.md

 ...
 ```

 These versions are not required.
-If a version is not supplied to the config file used by this GitHub Action, `latest` will be used implicitly.
+If a version is not supplied in the deployment config file used by this GitHub Action, `latest` will be used implicitly.